Guide: Porsche Goes All In - a Historical & Technical Appraisal of the Porsche 917 (1969)

 Background

 As he considered the unilateral move to three-litre engines for Group 6 to blatantly favour Porsche, an incensed Enzo Ferrari did not enter the 1968 World Sportscar Championship and elected to go Can-Am racing instead.
-Ford also quit which left the series without arguably its two biggest names.
+Ford also quit, which left the series without arguably its two biggest names.

-The opening races of 1968 saw three-litre Group 6 cars from Porsche (907 / 908) and Alfa Romeo (T33/2) appear while machinery from Alpine (A220) and Ford UK (P68 F3/L) came on stream for select rounds a little later.
+The opening races of 1968 saw three-litre Group 6 cars from Porsche (907 / 908) and Alfa Romeo (T33/2) go head-to-head.
+Machinery from Alpine (A220) and Ford UK (P68 F3/L) came on stream at select rounds a little later.

-Meanwhile, the Group 4 Sports class was even more poorly attended with the odd privateer Lola T70 GT going up against some ageing Ferrari 250 LMs and John Wyer’s Gulf-backed Ford GT40s (Wyer had acquired Ford Advanced Vehicles along with GT40 production rights on Ford’s 1967 exit).
+Meanwhile, the Group 4 Sports class was even more poorly attended with the odd privateer Lola T70 GT pitched up against some ageing Ferrari 250 LMs and John Wyer’s Gulf-backed Ford GT40s (Wyer had acquired Ford Advanced Vehicles along with GT40 production rights on Ford’s 1967 exit).

 The twist was, the resultant 917 was in reality a purpose-built Prototype and, by meeting the 25 car Group 4 production rule, the FIA would have no choice but to rubber stamp Porsche’s application.
-This would enable the German firm to run five-litre engines in a purebred Prototype package and thus get a massive advantage over the rest of the field.
+This would enable the German firm to run five-litre engines in a purebred Prototype and thus get a massive advantage over the rest of the field.

 To offset some of the enormous expense involved in developing and building such a quantity of cars, the 917 would be available to anyone with enough money to buy one.